Fundraising for Quick as Thieves supports The Fred Hollows Foundation's work of ending avoidable blindness in currently 25 countries around the world.

 In developing countries, 9 out of 10 people who are blind don’t need to be.
 Eye diseases like cataract, trachoma and diabetic retinopathy can lead to blindness when, in fact they’re either treatable or preventable.

-The reason people live with blindness is that they can’t access or afford quality eye health care.
-In many cases, a 10-minute operation can restore sight or a dose of antibiotics can prevent blindness.
+The reason people live with blindness is because they can’t access or afford quality eye health care.
+In many cases, a 10-minute operation costing as little as $25 can restore sight or a dose of antibiotics can prevent blindness.

 So many millions of people are blind simply because they live in poverty.
 The incredible injustice of this is the driving force behind our work.